 Let’s take a look at these three most common private key formats.

 Hexadecimal is a notation that uses only the numerical digital 0—9 and the letters A—F. This makes data expressed in hexadecimal easier to read.
 Bitcoin private keys written in binary or decimal format can easily be converted to hexadecimal.

 Here is the same Bitcoin private key we expressed in binary and decimal at the beginning of the article converted to hexadecimal.

 WIF And Compressed WIF

-The wallet import format (WIF) and compressed wallet import format compressed (compressed WIF) are the most commonly-used formats for Bitcoin private keys.
+The wallet import format (WIF) and compressed wallet import format compressed (compressed WIF) are the most commonly used formats for Bitcoin private keys.
 They provide two main advantages over the above-mentioned formats.
 First, they are much shorter.
-This helps reduce copy/pasting errors.
+This helps reduce copy/paste errors.
 Second, they use base58Check code to check for potential errors.
-That makes WIF formats very beneficial from an end users’ perspective.
+That makes WIF formats very beneficial from an end-users’ perspective.
 Base58Check encoded private keys for WIF always start with a “5”, and compressed WIF private keys always start with a “K” or “L”.

 It’s crucial to understand that compressed WIF doesn’t refer to private key compression.
 Bitcoin private keys are neither compressed or uncompressed.
 In fact, you might notice that the compressed WIF format, as seen in the example below, is one byte longer than WIF.
 It’s called “compressed WIF” because it indicates to the software to derive the compressed pubkey from it.
 Similarly, the "uncompressed wif" indicates to the wallet software to derive an uncompressed public key.